Pulau Dayang Bunting

 The legend says that a man named Mat Teja met and fell in love with the princess Mambang Sari at the lake.
 They eventually married and the princess gave birth to a son.
 However their son did not live long and soon died.
 Having reconciled with their misfortune, they decided to lay their son in the water of the lake and allow him to rest in peace.
 The gracious princess also blessed all women having difficulty in conceiving a child.
 They would become fertile once they take a dip into the water of the lake.

-Notice the hills forming shape of a pregnant woman
+Pulau Dayang Bunting & The Lake.
+See the hill forming shape of a pregnant woman

 Although not proven scientifically, this remains as a strong belief within the locals.
 To add to the mystery that surrounds the island and the lake, if you take a look at the hills that forms the backdrop of the lake, from an angle it looks like as if a woman is lying on her back and the belly bulging out like that of a pregnant woman.